Hyyote/In-depth-Windows-tweaking/README.md

 The settings found in HKCU\Control Panel\Mouse have been tested extensively, starting with numerous mouse fixes that modified SmoothMouseX and Y curves without any real benefit to games with proper mouse input.

-In short, mouse acccel cannot be with regedit changes for the time being, but I found the best configuration for myself: https://github.com/Hyyote/files-/blob/main/Windows%2010/mouse.reg
+In short, mouse acccel cannot be disabled with regedit changes for the time being, but I found the best configuration for myself: https://github.com/Hyyote/files-/blob/main/Windows%2010/mouse.reg

 <br>
 <br>